 We observe that, in the ultrarelativistic limit, for spinors for LH particles and RH antiparticles, the lower components are zero, while for RH particles and LH antiparticles the upper components vanish.
 This shows again that the upper and lower components of a spinor are quite independent: they correspond to different spin orientations.
 We have argued previously, below eq.
 (3.90), on more formal grounds that the upper and lower components of a Dirac spinor are independent because the 4-dimensional spinor representation of the Lorentz group is reducible.
-It factorizes into two irreducible representations, one describing the transformation properties of the upper two components.
+It factorizes into two irreducible representations, one describing the transformation properties of the upper two components of the Dirac spinor, one describing the transformation properties of the lower two components.